Paul Goldschmidt Player Props: Cardinals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.86 team ERA ranks ninth across all league pitching staffs.
+- The Guardians have a 3.79 team ERA that ranks eighth among all MLB pitching staffs.

-- Bibee gets the start for the Guardians, his sixth of the season.
-He is 1-1 with a 3.18 ERA and 25 strikeouts in 28 1/3 innings pitched.
+- Gaddis (1-1 with a 5.26 ERA and 17 strikeouts in 25 2/3 innings pitched) gets the start for the Guardians, his sixth of the season.

-- In his most recent time out on Sunday, the right-hander tossed six innings against the New York Mets, giving up two earned runs while surrendering seven hits.
+- In his most recent appearance on Monday against the Chicago White Sox, the righty tossed six scoreless innings while surrendering two hits.

-- The 24-year-old has an ERA of 3.18, with 7.9 strikeouts per nine innings, in five games this season.
-Opponents are batting .250 against him.
+- In six games this season, the 25-year-old has an ERA of 5.26, with 6 strikeouts per nine innings.
+Opponents are hitting .245 against him.

 © 2023 Data Skrive.
 All rights reserved.